 * Breakfast is the single best meal of the day.
 Dinner is best shared with family and friends!

-After my trial year exploring with take-away meals from my kitchen window (check out my Eats section for a brief taster), I’ve decided to put that to rest for the safety of our neighborhood after it no longer became a secret.
+After my trial year exploring with take-away meals from my kitchen window on Friday evening where I made everything from scratch to explore (check out my Food & Bake section for a brief taster), I’ve decided to put that to rest for the safety of my neighborhood.

-Now that I’m on my own and going full-time as a homebody, I’m exploring other means to satisfy my appetite in fashion and food.
+Now that I’m on my own and going full-time as a maker and homebody, I’m exploring other means to satisfy my appetite in fashion and food, both an inspiration to my life and well-being.

-I’ve gone back to working in the technical field in Fashion, learning to draw patterns correctly and making CAD designs for clients in London.
+I’ve gone back to work in the technical field in fashion, learning to draw patterns correctly from an expert and making CAD designs for clients in London.